oliver3109/8thwall-vue3-threejs-boilerplate/README.md

 - Vite development environment
 - Full TypeScript support
 - Asset management
+- Perfect combination of 8th wall, Vue3, and Typescript
+- Add type enhancement to XR8

 ## Installation & Usage
 You can choose to clone the project or fork repository, or download the zip file directly.
 It is recommended to clone the repository so that you can receive the latest patches.